Back to All Events

 4. Importance of best practices on seed performance

-5. Actions participants want to do differently to address key risks through the seed supply chain
+5. Actions that participants can take to address key risks through their seed supply chain

-2. Cherry Hill Coolstore Tour: We will then embark on a tour of the cool storage facility to explore and witness best practice of seed storage and handling.
-The important main principles of best practice that will be touched on during this tour include temperature, humidity, carbon dioxide and oxygen management, handling, hygiene, and commuication.
+1. Cherry Hill Coolstore Tour: We will embark on a tour of the Cherry Hill facilities to explore receival, grading, cutting and storage approaches.
+The important principles for successful seed management will be highlighted during the tour including temperature, humidity, carbon dioxide and oxygen management, handling, hygiene, and communication.

 Meet the Panel